Intercepting Impact: 2024 Trend Micro Cyber Risk Report

 Configuration issues we spotted in our telemetry emphasize the need for organizations to enable advanced detection capabilities and behavior monitoring in AI and ML technology to improve the ability to detect new threats.
 The list shows the configurations most widely detected in our customer environments.

-5. Trend Micro Apex One as a Service Agent Not Supported
+5. Vision One Agent Not Supported

 Attack Behavior Analysis